 - Positives: very fine resolution in 12 micron layers, direct metal casting from the part with no intermediate steps needed.

 - Build volume: 150 x 150 x 150 mm

 MCor Paper Printer

-- Uses glue to assemble A4 paper into successive layers, forming a solid 3D part.
+- Will mechanically cut and glue successive layers of A4 paper, forming a solid 3D part.

-- Positives: low cost and environmentally friendly process
+- Positives: low cost and comparatively a more environmentally friendly process.

 Max part size: 256 x 169 x 150 mm

 Karleung Wai - Specialist Technician in Additive Manufacturing

 Contact RapidformRCATo discuss your requirements, please contact:

 Alistair Hamer or Karlung Wai